DFFlanders/CloudAppHack/template_volonteer_checlklist.md

 This file is the teamplate for event volonteer checklists.
-Please feel free to branch and suggest pull edits so we can continue to improve the communities event checklists.
+Please feel free to branch and suggest pull edits to the lists below so we can continue to improve the community event hackathon checklists.

 # XXXXXX for your Cloud Application Hackathon